Quinn Gray

 Quinn Fordham Gray Sr. (born May 21, 1979) is an American college football coach and former player.
-He is the head football coach for Albany State University, a position he has held since 2023.
+He is the head football coach for Florida A&M University, a position he has held since 2025.
 Gray played professionally as a quarterback four seasons in the National Football League (NFL) and one season each in the United Football League (UFL) and NFL Europe.
 He played college football at Florida A&M University.

 Gray was signed by the Jacksonville Jaguars as an undrafted free agent in 2002.
 He played for the Frankfurt Galaxy in 2003 and the Jaguars from 2005 to 2007.
 During the 2008 off-season, Gray signed with both the Houston Texans and Indianapolis Colts before joining the Kansas City Chiefs for the 2008 season.
 He ended his professional football career playing for the New York Sentinels of the UFL in 2009.

 Early life

 Gray attended Dillard High School in Fort Lauderdale, Florida, and was a letterman.
 He was a star in football as a quarterback, in baseball as a pitcher, and in basketball.
 In football, he won All-Region and All-District honors.